Insurance Coverage

 • Wear loose-fitting clothes.

-• DO NOT wear cologne, perfume, skin lotions or makeup.
-No wigs, hairpins, contact lenses, false eyelashes, dentures, partial plates, jewelry or piercings are permitted.
+• DO NOT wear wigs, hairpins, contact lenses, false eyelashes, dentures, partial plates, jewelry or piercings are permitted.
 If you have piercings that you can’t remove yourself, please discuss this with your physician prior to your surgery date.

 Arriving at the hospital

-• Please plan to arrive two hours before your scheduled surgery time.
+• Please plan to arrive TWO hours before your scheduled surgery time.
 Endoscopy patients should arrive 60 minutes prior to scheduled procedure time.
 This allows enough time for pre-surgical registration, anesthesia personnel and to be prepared for your surgery.

 • Enter the hospital through the main entrance and proceed directly to the Surgery Welcome Center.
 As you enter the Surgery Welcome Center and sign in with the receptionist, we may ask for your photo ID and insurance information.
 As surgery times and preparations for surgery vary with each patient, you may be taken out of order in which you registered.